 Shop Local and Independent

 Visiting and shopping in local and independent shops can not only help reduce plastic but also transportation miles as less fuel is needed.
 When things are transported locally it can mean that less packaging is needed and therefore less plastic.
 A well as reducing transportation emissions, shopping locally will help the local economy by supporting local jobs and supply chains.
+Picking up items from independent businesses are often made with more love and care than their cheaper high-street counterparts so whatever you buy will likely last a lot longer too.

 To keep up to date with all things Dartmouth, be sure to sign up to our e-newsletter here.
-We’ll let you know about the latest events our new blog posts and any competitions.
+We’ll let you know about the latest events, our new blog posts and any competitions.